 Following Policy 6.15 (Weather or Other Short-Term Closing), faculty are to notify students of alternative teaching methods when in-person classes are canceled.
 Alternative teaching methods can include virtual synchronous class meetings or asynchronous activities, including but not limited to videos, podcasts, supplemental readings, or discussion posts.
 The alternative method of teaching used when in-person classes have been canceled is at the instructor's discretion.
-Faculty are to discuss their continuity plan with students and include in the syllabus the weather/short term closing statement described on page 4 of this handbook.
+Faculty are to discuss their continuity plan with students and include in the syllabus the weather/short term closing statement described below.